gaehlerm/SoftwareEngineering/README.md

     print(cities.bern_postal_code())
 ```

-If the user of this code wants to add another city, we have to do this within our own code inside the class `Cities`.
+If the user of this code wishes to add another city, they will need to do so within our own code inside the `Cities` class.
 We have to *modify* the class `Cities`.
-This is the opposite of what the OCP want to achieve.
-The OCP want to separate the user code from the interface.
+This is the opposite of what the OCP wants to achieve.
+The OCP wants to separate the user code from the interface.

-Instead we can create an interface `City` and implement it for every city we are interested in.
-We are free to add an additional city if we want to.
+Instead, we can create an interface called `City` and implement it for every city we are interested in.
+We are free to add an additional city if we choose to.
 We don't have to change any existing class or interface.
-Instead we can create a new object to extend the implementation of the city interface.
-The code below obeys the OCP.
+Instead, we can create a new object to extend the implementation of the city interface.
+The code below adheres to the OCP.

 ```py
 from abc import ABC, abstractmethod